oscarvargash/CFP_Mapping/README.md

 library(rnaturalearth)
 library(rangeBuilder)
 ```
-## If you ran into an issue with the package "CoordinateClear" follow these steps.
+## If you ran into an issue with the package "CoordinateClear" and "terra" not being update, follow these steps.
+The error seems to occur due to a older verison of "terra" being installed.

 Step 1.
 Download and instal [RTools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html)

 Step 2.
 Create a txt. file named " .Renviron ".